BOLA: Near-Optimal Bitrate Adaptation for Online Videos: Implementation and Empirical Evaluation

 \subsection{Test Methodology}

 We simulated all versions of \mbox{BOLA} using the Big Buck Bunny movie \cite{bigbuckbunny}.
-The 10-minute movie was encoded at 10 different bitrates and sliced in 3-second chunks.
-Although each quality index has a specified average bitrate, chunks may have variable bitrate (VBR) because of the varying nature of the movie.
+The 10-minute movie was encoded at 10 different bitrates and sliced in 3-second segments.
+Although each quality index has a specified average bitrate, segments may have variable bitrate (VBR) because of the varying nature of the movie.
 We simulate playback times longer than 10 minutes by repeating the movie.
-Again we choose a logarithmic utility function: $\upsilon_m = \ln(S_m / S_M)$.
-Table~\ref{tab:bitrates} shows the mean and standard deviation of the bitrate and chunk size for each quality index and the respective utility values.
+Again we choose a logarithmic utility function: $\upsilon_m = \ln(S_m / S_1)$.
+Table~\ref{tab:bitrates} shows the mean and standard deviation of the bitrate and segment size for each quality index and the respective utility values.

 The DASH Industry Forum provides benchmarks for various aspects of the DASH standard \cite{dashtest}.
 The benchmarks include twelve different network profiles.
 Profiles 1--6 have network bandwidths ranging from 1.5 to 5~Mbps while profiles 7--12 have bandwidths ranging from 1 to 9~Mbps.
 Different latencies are provided for each bandwidth, where the latency is half the round-trip time (RTT).
 Table~\ref{tab:profiles} shows the odd-numbered bandwidth characteristics.
 Profile 1 spends 30s at each of 5, 4, 3, 2, 1.5, 2, 3 and 4~Mbps respectively, then starts back at the top.
 Even-numbered profiles are similar to the preceding odd-numbered profiles but start at the low bandwidth stage.
 For example, profile~2 starts at 1.5~Mbps.